szatmary/PlotFS/README.md

 This software is beta quality... at best.
 Use at your own risk.
 The author is not responsible for any lost data that may occur.

-### Project Goals
+# Project Goals
 Modern file systems, while amazing, have some drawbacks when storing Chia plots.
 A filesystem designed specifically for plots has much different usage pattern.
 It must:

 * Have zero (or close to zero) space overhead
 * Maintain operation upon the failure of any number of disks
-* Loose the fewest number of plots possible upon loss of a disk
+* Lose the fewest number of plots possible upon loss of a disk
 * Allow for unmacthed disk sizes
 * Combine fractional remainder space across disk to maximize the number of plots
 * Be fast enough

 It doesn't care about:

-* Directory structure
+* Directories
 * Frequent deletes
 * Large number of small files
 * Rendundency